hygenec2olkid/Vending-Machine-Challenge/README.md

 ## 🌟 Vending Machine Challenge

-A simulation of a simple vending machine that handles product selection, stock management, and currency transactions using **THB (Thai Baht)**.
+A simulation of a simple vending machine that handles product selection, stock management, and currency transactions using.

 ---